 I have done it with the travel photography I now enjoy and teach worldwide.
 I have done it with street photography.
 And I have done it in the past with other genres (fashion, food, portraits, …).

 Again, I’m not writing all of the above to boast who knows what skill.
 It’s the opposite in fact: I’m trying to say that if I can do it, everybody can.
 There’s no hidden talent; you only need to convince yourself that you can.
 And take the time to observe before you shoot.

 It’s the same as…

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”Albert Einstein

-I heard people telling me they can’t do it, because they have no talent.
-Stop undermining yourself, there is absolutely nothing stopping you from achieving what you want.
+I heard people telling me they couldn’t do it, because they had no talent.
+Stop undermining yourself.
+There is absolutely nothing stopping you from achieving what you want.

-If you feel like you need help with that, I do offer 1 to 1 sessions (you might see the Masterclass button in the sidebar).
+If you feel like you need help with that, I do offer 1 to 1 sessions (full-on Masterclass or online calls).
 I take you through my way of shooting and teach you how to observe, learn and react to what’s in front of you.
 How to use your camera rather than just trigger a button.

-And I hold you accountable to your progress.
+And I hold you accountable for your progress.
 In the longer sessions, we go on assignments and learn how to keep focus and motivation over a longer period.

 I know that you have it in you already.
 That you got the talent for it and can make it a success.
 All you need is to realise that you want it.

 You are not too far away from being your own version of Messi.